0xsch1zo/NullGate/README.md

 )
 ```
 The linking is done statically so you don't have to worry about symbols being visible.

 ## Build
 To build the sample use `-DNULLGATE_BUILD_SAMPLE=ON`.
 If you built nullgate directly it will be accessible at `<build_dir>/sample.exe`, if you built it as a dependency at `<build_dir>/_deps/nullgate-build/sample.exe`.
 On windows because the build destinations are weird, it will probably be at the same base directories of locations of samples but probably nested a bunch more.
 It takes a PID that you want to inject shellcode into as an argument.
 > [!WARNING]
-> If you are using linux you need to have the mingw crosscompiler installed.
+> If you are using linux you need to have the mingw cross-compiler installed.
 On Arch for example you can do `pacman -S mingw-w64-gcc`.
 Then use the `-DNULLGATE_CROSSCOMPILE=ON` option to set mingw as the default compiler for the relevant parts of the program.
 ```
 git clone https://github.com/0xsch1zo/NullGate
 cd NullGate
 cmake . -B build -DNULLGATE_BUILD_SAMPLE=ON
 cmake --build build/
 ```
+### Deprecated hashser(versions 1.1.3 and below)
+It can be built using the `-DNULLGATE_DEPRECATED_HASHER` flag.

 ## Windows defender memory scan bypass
 The core of the issue is that when we call `NtCreateRemoteThreadEx` or `NtCreateProcess`, a memory scan gets triggered and our signatured as hell msfvenom payload gets detected.